GRADUATE RESEARCHERS

 Graduate researchers contribute conceptually and operationally to the research conducted in Chronos Lab.
 These students often work with other faculty in the School of Communication on research projects that span their respective areas of interest.

-Anne Dooley
+Annie Dooley

 Annie is a PhD student at The Ohio State University.
 She is interested in the psychological effects of interactive media, specifically in regards to video games and identity/mental health.